SolderingArmor/liquid-ft/README.md

 #### changeNotifyOnReceiveAddress

-hanges contract address to receive a notification when "receiveTransfer" is performed;
+hanges contract address to receive a notification when `receiveTransfer` is performed;

 ACCESS: only Wallet owner;

-`newNotifyOnReceiveAddress` - "iFTNotify" contract address to receive a notification (when zero no one is notified);
+`newNotifyOnReceiveAddress` - `iFTNotify` contract address to receive a notification (when zero no one is notified);

 ``` js
 function changeNotifyOnReceiveAddress(address newNotifyOnReceiveAddress) external;